July 20, 2014

 Visit here and buy books so I have some spending money.
-I expect you to buy the whole set of 4.

 - I’m looking for a senior process engineer, 7+ years experience.
 Also looking for technical safety persons, metering / measurement engineers and other seniors you think will catch my eye.